Manjapai: Production

 Initially, when first reported in June 2012, it was said that the film starring Vimal would be directed by A. Sargunam simultaneously with his other project Naiyaandi.
 Though he quickly denied reports, citing that his assistant Naveen Raghavan would make his directorial debut with the project, while he would co-produce the film with his brother Nandha Kumar.
 In December 2012, Lakshmi Menon and Rajkiran were added to the cast.
 In January 2013, Thirupathi Brothers acquired the rights of the film to produce the film on "first copy basis".

 The film began shooting schedules in March 2013.
 On 2 April 2014, the shooting was wrapped up by filming a song sequence in Chettinad Health City, Kelambakkam.

 Soundtrack

 M. Ghibran was first signed to compose the soundtrack and score for the film, but he opted out of the project due to conflicting schedules.
 He was replaced by N. R. Raghunanthan.
 All lyrics were written by Yugabharathi.
-The songs were reused in Mr. Mommaga (2016).
+He also scored the music for Mr. Mommaga (2016).